This chapter includes the following sections:

 DISPLAY environment variable on your system.

-On UNIX systems, installation as the root user is unsupported.
+On UNIX and Linux systems, installation as the root user is not supported.

 The Oracle Unified Directory software treats global, full local, and sparse zones as an independent physical system.
 Installing Oracle Unified Directory in any type of Solaris zone is therefore like installing on an independent system.
 Oracle Unified Directory does not share services or file locations with other zones.

-Oracle Unified Directory can function in one of three modes:
+Oracle Unified Directory can function in the following three modes or roles:

-The following sections describe which Oracle Unified Directory installation mode you should use, based on your requirements.
+The following sections describe which Oracle Unified Directory mode you should use, based on your requirements.

-As a general rule, the use of the generic term server applies to the directory server, the proxy server, and the replication gateway.
+As a general rule, the use of the generic term server can apply to the directory server, proxy server, or replication gateway.

-Install the Oracle Unified Directory directory server if you want to create an LDAP directory server that contains directory data.
-For more information, see Chapter 3, "Setting Up the Directory Server".
+To create an LDAP directory server that contains directory data, set up Oracle Unified Directory as a directory server.
+For more information, see Chapter 3, "Setting Up Oracle Unified Directory as a Directory Server."

-When you use the Oracle Unified Directory proxy, your data is stored in one or more remote LDAP servers or data centers, which can be any LDAPv3-compliant directory server, such as the Oracle Unified Directory directory server or Oracle Directory Server Enterprise Edition.
+When you use the Oracle Unified Directory proxy, your data is stored in one or more remote LDAP servers or data centers, which can be any LDAPv3-compliant directory server such as Oracle Unified Directory directory server or Oracle Directory Server Enterprise Edition.

-You must provide Oracle Unified Directory with information about the location of the Java installation that should be used by setting the
+You must provide Oracle Unified Directory with information about the location of the Java installation by setting the

 JAVA_HOME environment variable.
-The setup will not work if the
+The setup scripts will not work if the

-JAVA_HOME environment variable is not set, or does not point to the root of a valid (at least Java 1.6) installation.
-For example:
+JAVA_HOME environment variable is not set or does not point to a supported Java installation (JRE 7 or JDK 7).

-On UNIX Systems, run a command similar to the following, depending on your shell:
+For example, on UNIX or Linux systems, run a command similar to the following, depending on your shell:

-Right click on the Computer icon on your Desktop and select Properties.
+Right click the Computer icon on your Desktop and select Properties.

 In the System window select Advanced system settings in the left pane.